detekt/detekt/docs/pages/documentation/style.md

 ### UtilityClassWithPublicConstructor

-A class which only contains utility functions and no concrete implementation can be refactored into an `object`.
+A class which only contains utility variables and functions with no concrete implementation can be refactored into an `object` or an class with a non-public constructor.
+Furthermore, this rule reports utility classes which are not final.

 **Severity**: Style